-Mattagami First Nation manages and operates a landfill near the community.
+Mattagami First Nation has no solid waste management facility or other waste diversion initiatives.
 Waste management information for other First Nation reserves in the regional study area was unavailable.

 Social, Recreational and Community Services and Infrastructure

 Local services in Gogama include a public playground, community centre, ice rink, baseball field, library, heritage museum, two community restaurants, a lodge and snowmobile club.
 Gogama's close proximity to lakes and wilderness areas create opportunities for recreational fishing, hunting and snowmobiling.
 The community seeks to upgrade recreational services, but demand is insufficient, possibly due to a small number of children in the community (GLSB pers. comm., July 2013).